Chicago, Illinois

 Neighborhood Pride

 People who aren’t from Chicago tend to think of it as a big slab of a city - without the distinct boroughs of New York, or the famous neighborhoods of Los Angeles.
 But if you live in Chicago your neighborhood defines you in ways the whole city does not.
-77 different neighborhoods, each worthy of celebration on their own: each filled with a unique vibe, culture and history that longtime residents come to embrace.
+77 different neighborhoods, each worthy of celebration on its own: each filled with a unique vibe, culture, and history that longtime residents come to embrace.

 What’s also cool though is that the other 76 neighborhoods are unique adventures for you to experience.
-You can live in the electric energy of downtown and in minutes scoot out to the warmth of a Cubs game in Wrigleyville, or to the epicenter of cool on the West Side (sorry Wicker Park).
+You can live in the electric energy of downtown and in minutes scoot out to the warmth of a Cubs game in Wrigleyville, or the epicenter of cool on the West Side (sorry Wicker Park).
 77 different neighborhoods, one that is your own, and 76 others all at your disposal.

 Why You Should Move Here Now?